Cinderella then and now – Discovering values

-This year, Little Hadham Primary is one of very few schools in United Kingdom to participate in an Erasmus+ project, which is funded by the European Union.
+This year, Little Hadham Primary will coordinate an Erasmus+ project, which is funded by the European Union.

 Through a variety of stories, the project’s aims are to promote respect for democracy, the rule of law, diversity and solidarity, an understanding of the multiple facets of social integration, inclusion of different cultures in our classrooms, the inclusion of young immigrants and refugees.

 The main goal is to improve school inclusion by providing not only the young immigrants and refugees but all children with the opportunity to find a place in their new communities through active participation in their school.

 Inclusion is certainly a wonderful idea.
 Sadly, it does not happen by itself.
 Alice in Wonderland is a story that gives pupils opportunities to understand real life issues.
 It gives children an insight into a world, which they may not have experienced, but it enables them to become citizens with empathy.